How to Safely Move With Cats

-For months, my husband and I had been planning out every detail of our move Northward.
-Both originally from Chicagoland, The Brantons were finally coming back.
+For months, my husband and I had been planning out every detail of our move northward.
+The both of us were originally from Chicagoland; now the Brantons were finally coming back.
 I was instantly nervous about the long haul with our cats.

 A little research helped allay my fears and helped make the move for them as comfortable as possible.

 Find the Right Carrier to Suit the Cats' Needs

 Our pet children consists of one kitten and two senior cats.
 Carriers should be hard sided if possible, as well as sturdy with a locking door.
 The size we purchased were for a cat, or roughly up to a 15-pound dog.
 Cats should have enough room to turn around, but they are more comfortable in a tighter space.

 In the weeks before, get your cat used to going in the carrier.
 If their only exposure to being in the carrier or in the car is going to the vets office, you might experience some crabby kitties.
 If possible, get them used to entering the carrier on their own.

 Placing familiar objects in the carrier or practicing feeding your pet inside could lessen their anxiety.
 If you can get the cat in the carrier, practice taking short rides around the block or on small errands to get them used to being in the carrier inside a moving car.

 Be sure to have a collar with an updated name tag and any vet documents you might need for a new landlord.